Adaptive virtual element methods with equilibrated fluxes: Conclusion

 \section{Conclusion}

-We presented the a posteriori error analysis for the virtual element method based on equilibrated fluxes.
+We presented an a posteriori error analysis for the virtual element method based on equilibrated fluxes.
 We introduced an equilibrated reliable and efficient a posteriori error estimator, using the virtual element solutions to the primal and mixed formulations.
-Additionally, we showed that the discrete inf-sup constant for the mixed VEM is $\p$-independent, and we constructed an explicit stabilization for the mixed VEM, characterized by lower and upper bounds with explicit dependence on the (local) degree of accuracy.
+Additionally, we showed that the discrete inf-sup constant for the mixed VEM is $\p$-independent and constructed an explicit stabilization for the mixed VEM, characterized by lower and upper bounds with explicit dependence on the (local) degree of accuracy.

 Several numerical experiments have been illustrated.
-On the one hand, we showed that the efficiency index for the hypercircle method is numerically $\p$-independent.
+On the one hand, we showed that the effectivity index for the hypercircle method is $\p$-independent in practice.
 This is a major improvement with respect to the residual error estimator case.
-On the other hand, we discussed an $\h\p$-adaptive algorithm and we applied it to two test cases.
+On the other hand, we discussed an $\h\p$-adaptive algorithm and applied it to two test cases.
 We observed exponential convergence in terms of the cubic root of the number of degrees of freedom in all the test cases.

 Eventually, we began the analysis of the localized flux reconstruction in VEM.
 Notably, we introduced a reliable computable error estimator, which can be obtained using the solution to the primal formulation and a combination of solutions to local mixed problems.
-Numerics showed that the equilibrium condition is fulfilled, but efficiency does not occur, with the exception of the low-order case.
+Numerics showed that the equilibrium condition is fulfilled but efficiency does not occur with the exception of the low-order case.
 We also gave theoretical justifications for this lack of efficiency.
-It turns out that the culprit has to be sought neither in the stabilization nor in the definition of the partition of unity functions, but rather in the mismatch in the use of the projection operators appearing in the proposed local mixed VEM.
-In order to recover the efficiency of the localized method, suitable modifications to our approach will be the target of future works.
+It turns out that the culprit has to be sought in the mismatch in the use of the projection operators appearing in the proposed local mixed VEM.